nightbot/docs/spam-protection/blacklist.md

 - *Blacklist* - This is the text box of filtered words and phrases you wish to blacklist.
 Entering one entry per line.
 You can use an asterisk (\*) as a wildcard character to dynamically filter words and phrases.
 For example, `test*` blocks `test`, `testing`, `testerino`, etc.

-- *Timeout Length* - This is maximum length of time Nightbot will timeout users for when being punished for this spam filter.
-Nightbot always issues a 5 second timeout for first offenses, and repeat offenses yield the length you select here.
-The 600 second default value is equivalent to 10 minutes.
+- *Timeout Length* - This is the maximum length of time Nightbot will timeout users for when being punished for this spam filter.
+Nightbot always issues a 5-second timeout for first offenses, and repeat offenses yield the length you select here.
+The 600-second default value is equivalent to 10 minutes.

-- *Exempt Userlevel* - This is minimum required userlevel to be exempt from this filter.
-For example if `regular` is set, regulars are able to use blacklisted words and not get punished.
+- *Exempt Userlevel* - This is the minimum required userlevel to be exempt from this filter.
+For example, if `regular` is set, regulars are able to use blacklisted words and not get punished.

 - *Silent Mode* - Enable this setting and Nightbot will no longer give messages to punished users.
 This is useful for busier channels where Nightbot floods the chat with timeout explanation messages.

 - *Custom Message* - This sets a custom message to be displayed to users when they are punished from the blacklist filter.
 Leaving this blank will use the default messages, which are randomly chosen Duke Nukem quotes.

-### Managing a Blacklist Filter
+### Managing Blacklist Filter

 All filters can be managed through the [Spam Protection menu](https://beta.nightbot.tv/spam_protection) or through the [!filters command](https://docs.nightbot.tv/commands/filters).